Symmetry of Derived Delooping Level: Introduction

-One natural question related to these upper bounds is whether they are always finite, and a positive answer to that question would solve the findim conjecture.
-The $\phi$-dimension conjecture ($\phidim\Lambda<\infty$) is false by the counterexample in \cite{hanson2022counterexample}, but the delooping level is zero in that case.
-The delooping level conjecture ($\dell\Lambda<\infty$) is false by the counterexample in \cite{kershaw2023finite}.
-However, the derived delooping level is shown to be finite and equal to $\Findim\Lambda^{\op}$ in that case (Example 3.6 in \cite{guo2023derived}), providing evidence that this new concept deserves future attention.
+One natural question related to these upper bounds is whether they are always finite, and a positive answer to that question would solve the findim conjecture for Artin algebras.
+For the rest of the paper, when we refer to the little findim conjecture, the big findim conjecture, the $\varphi$-dimension conjecture, the delooping level conjecture, and the derived delooping level conjecture, we mean their corresponding invariants $\findim\Lambda$, $\Findim\Lambda$, $\phidim\Lambda$, $\dell\Lambda$, $\ddell\Lambda$ are finite for all Artin algebras $\Lambda$, respectively.
+The $\phi$-dimension conjecture is false by the { counterexamples in \cite{barrios2024algebras, hanson2022counterexample}}, but the delooping level is zero in those cases.
+The delooping level conjecture is false by the counterexample in \cite{kershaw2023finite}.
+However, the derived delooping level is shown to be finite and equal to the big finitistic dimension of the opposite algebra in that case (Example 3.8 in \cite{guo2025derived}), providing evidence that this new concept deserves future attention.

 Another interesting aspect of the findim conjecture involves its symmetry.
-Cummings \cite{cummings2024left} proves that $\Findim\Lambda<\infty$ is equivalent to the statement that $\Findim\Lambda<\infty$ implies $\Findim\Lambda^{\op}<\infty$.
-The analogous statement for the delooping level is proved in \cite{zhang2022left}.
-Due to the counterexample in \cite{kershaw2023finite}, we know that the delooping level conjecture $\dell\Lambda<\infty$ does not hold.
-However, there is no known example where $\ddell\Lambda=\infty$; in fact, there is no known example where $\ddell\Lambda\neq \Findim\Lambda^{\op}$!
+Let $\Lambda$ be an Artin algebra.
+Cummings \cite[Theorem A]{cummings2024left} proves the equivalence between the big finitistic dimension conjecture and the statement that $\Findim\Lambda<\infty$ implies $\Findim\Lambda^{\op}<\infty$ for all $\Lambda$.
+She also proves the stronger result \cite[Theorem B]{cummings2024left} that if $\Findim\Lambda=\infty$, then there is a related algebra $\tilde{\Lambda}$ (using Construction \ref{con: multi-point extension} later) such that $\Findim\tilde{\Lambda}=\infty$ and $\Findim\tilde{\Lambda}^{\op}=0$.
+The analogous result for the delooping level is the equivalence between the delooping level conjecture and the statement that $\dell\Lambda<\infty$ implies $\dell\Lambda^{\op}<\infty$ for all $\Lambda$ and is proved in \cite{zhang2022left}.
+Due to the counterexample in \cite{kershaw2023finite}, we know that the delooping level conjecture does not hold.
+However, there is no known example where $\ddell\Lambda=\infty$.
 In this paper, we prove the corresponding symmetry statement for the derived delooping level, thus providing another sufficient condition for the findim conjecture.